bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 Lists every file in `/usr/bin` that ends in the characters `.sh`.

-If we wanted to list just the controls or just the uvb-treated samples, we could do this:
+If we wanted to list just the files whose names begin with certains letters, we could do this:

 ```bash
 ls ctl*